cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 must adhere to the implementation and security considerations discussed in {{!I-D.irtf-cfrg-hash-to-curve}} when instantiating the function.

+## Blinding Considerations {#blind-considerations}

+This document makes use of two types of blinding variants: multiplicative and additive.
+The advantage of additive blinding is that it allows the client to pre-process tables of blinded scalar multiplications for the group generator.
+This may give it a computational efficiency advantage (due to the fact that a fixed-base multiplication can be calculated faster than a variable-base multiplication).
+Pre-processing also reduces the amount of computation that needs to be done in the online exchange.

+However, the choice of blinding mechanism has security implications. {{JKX21}}
+analyze the security properties of both blinding mechanisms used in this document.
+The results can be summarized as follows:

+- Multiplicative is safe for all applications.
+- Additive blinding is possibly unsafe, unless one of the following conditions is met: The client has a certified copy of the server public key, as is the case in verifiable mode, the client input has high entropy, or the client mixes the public key into the OPRF evaluation.

+To avoid security issues with the base mode, this specification RECOMMENDS use of multiplicative blinding.
+This is because it is not known if the server public key is available or if the client input has high entropy.
+Applications wherein either of these conditions are true MAY use additive blinding.

+The verifiable mode always makes use of the more optimal additive blinding variant, as the public key is available by necessity for verifying the proof.

 ## Timing Leaks

 To ensure no information is leaked during protocol execution, all